 The Palliative Care Team

 Experts from several different professional specialties, not just physicians, may make up your palliative care team.
 Each person’s palliative care team will be different and the resources available at each hospital or cancer center will vary.
-Your team may include the oncologist, nurses, social worker, chaplain, pharmacists, physical therapists and others.
+Some locations may have doctors who specialize in palliative care.
+Your team may include the oncologist, nurses, social worker, chaplain, pharmacists, physical therapists, and others.
 If you or a loved one needs palliative care, ask your doctor for a referral.

 Talking about your cancer and cancer treatment is an important part of palliative care because it is a way to express your needs, desires, and hopes.
 One of the team’s goals is to help you feel comfortable talking with your healthcare team about what is important to you.
 Working together with your healthcare team will ensure you have the best palliative care.
 Here are some tips to help promote good communication: